sebhildebrandt/reveal.js-tagcloud-plugin/README.md

 </section>
 ```

-And here is, how you can add a link for a tag to a specific slide of your presentation - thanks to [cprior](https://github.com/cprior):
+And here is how you can add a link for a tag to a specific slide of your presentation - thanks to [cprior](https://github.com/cprior):

 ```html
 <section tagcloud large shuffle>